lanl/Nautilus/doc/sphinx/src/overview.rst

 An SZA is an integer value, defined as

 .. math:: \text{SZA} = S * 1,000,000 + Z * 1,000 + A

-where :math:`Z` is the atomic number of the nuclide, :math:`A` is the atomic mass number, and :math:`S` is the metastable index.

-(TODO: Add a page discussing the basic theory and notations for nuclides, which can explain :math:`A`, :math:`N`, :math:`S`, :math:`Z`, ground vs excited vs metastable states, etc.  A similar page will probably eventually be added for particles and perhaps also for reactions.)

 Nautilus provides the ``SZA`` class, which stores the SZA value and provides the following
 accessors: